SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-20-htb-vulnescape-writeup.md

   </a>
 </p>

 Perfect, now we just have to log out and in again.
 Once again, we will be using the shortcut for this.
-With the windows key + x, we can open the "Quick Link Manu"
+With the `windows key + x`, we can open the "Quick Link Menu"

 <p align="center">
   <a href="/assets/images/VulnEscape/Captura9.png" class="glightbox">